strvaeq/Robotek-WRO2026/README.md

 <br>

 > [!NOTE]
-> Visit our [`vehicle-versions`](v-photos/vehicle-versions/README.md) folder to see photos and videos of our car evolution 🔝
+> 🌱 Visit our [`vehicle-versions`](v-photos/vehicle-versions/README.md) folder to see photos and videos of our car evolution.

 <br>